neoalienson/hexo-mermaid-js-diagrams/README.md

 ```
 ## Security Implications

-⚠️ The plugin uses `puppeteer` `eval()`.
+⚠️ **Puppeteer mode**: Uses `puppeteer` `eval()`.
 The validation to prevent potential security vulnerabilities is not reviewed.
 Use at your own risk.

+⚠️ **Live mode**: Executes Mermaid.js in the browser.
+Ensure diagram content is trusted.